-- At least one or more training events must start or be scheduled by December 31, 2021, or within 30 days of the contract approval date (whichever comes later), or grant funds will be at risk of forfeiture at the discretion of the WEDnetPA partner. - The training provider invoice or other acceptable documentation must include training event name and training cost.
+- At least one or more training events must start or be scheduled by December 31, 2023 or within 30 days of the contract approval date (whichever comes later) or grant funds will be at risk of forfeiture at the discretion of the WEDnetPA partner. - The training provider invoice or other acceptable documentation must include training event name and training cost.
 If the documentation is dated outside the fiscal year, it must also include the training dates or other acceptable support documentation.
-Support documentation may include, but is not limited to, certificates of completion, web site documentation or email clarification from training provider. - Training CDs, DVDs and videos are generally considered eligible but cannot exceed \$500 without advanced approval by the state director. - Certification training is eligible and encouraged.
-The cost of certification tests are eligible only if they accompany the certification training. - An employee cannot be reimbursed for the same training more than once in a program year. - Company orientation and on-the-job training are not eligible for reimbursement.
+Support documentation may include, but is not limited to, certificates of completion, web site documentation or email clarification from training provider. - Training CDs, DVDs and videos are generally considered eligible but cannot exceed \$500 per training topic without advanced approval by the state director. - Certification training is eligible and encouraged.
+The cost of a certification test is eligible only if it accompanies certification training. - An employee cannot be reimbursed for the same training more than once in a program year. - Company orientation and on-the-job training are not eligible for reimbursement.

-• Regardless of company, any training that directly supports or is specifically related to the use, growth, distribution or enhancement of marijuana is not eligible.
+Regardless of the company, any training that directly supports or is specifically related to the use, growth, distribution, or enhancement of marijuana is not eligible.